X-Forwarded-Host HTTP Header: Syntax, Directive, Examples

 1. Request Headers – The originating request was intercepted and identified by the X-Forwarded-Host HTTP Header.

-What are the similar HTTP Headers to the X-Forwarded-Host HTTP Header?
+What HTTP headers are similar to the X-Forwarded-Host HTTP header?

-• Forwarded HTTP Header: The Forwarded HTTP Header is similar to the X-Forwarded-Host HTTP Header.
-The Forwarded HTTP Header contains information that may be added by reverse proxy servers that would otherwise be altered or lost when the proxy servers are involved in the path of the request.
+• Forwarded HTTP Header: The Forward HTTP Header is similar to the X-Forwarded-Host HTTP Header.
+It contains information that may be added by reverse proxy servers that would otherwise be altered or lost when the proxy servers are involved in the request’s path.

 • X-Forwarded-For HTTP Header: The X-Forwarded-For is similar to the X-Forwarded-Host HTTP Header.
 The X-Forwarded-For HTTP Header is a de-facto standard header that identifies the original IP address of the client connecting to a web server through an HTTP proxy or a load balancer.